Chronicle of a Death Foretold: Plot

 The brothers return to the milk shop wielding new knives, and this time Pedro expresses hesitation about their plan because he feels they had fulfilled their duty "when the mayor disarmed them".
 Nevertheless, they repeat their intention to kill Santiago.
 Santiago wakes up after an hour's sleep to get dressed and greet the bishop along with many of the townsfolk, who expect him to stop in their town while traveling elsewhere.
 As Santiago leaves, he does not notice the note that someone had left to warn him about the Vicario brothers' threats on his life.
 The bishop's boat passes by the town without stopping even though people have been waiting for him with various gifts.
 Santiago then proceeds to his fiancée Flora Miguel, who yells, "...I hope they kill you!" because she is upset about his involvement with Ángela Vicario and decides not to warn him.

 The murder of Santiago Nasar is described.
 His friend Cristo Bedoya had frantically looked for Santiago on the morning of the murder to warn him of the plan, but Cristo Bedoya failed to find Santiago, who was actually at Flora Miguel's house.
-When Flora Miguel's father finds out, he warns Santiago minutes before the twins reach Santiago.
-Santiago becomes disoriented from the news and starts to run home.
-His mother, who is finally told, believes he is inside the house and, therefore, bars the front door to which Santiago is running while being chased by the Vicario brothers.
-He is repeatedly stabbed as he attempts to enter his home, over twenty times total with seven fatal wounds, as they discovered in an ill-performed autopsy performed by the priest.
-The murder is brutal as Santiago carries his own entrails and enters the back door of his home.
-He collapses in his kitchen and dies.
+When Flora Miguel's father finds out, he warns Santiago minutes before the twins arrive in search of him.
+Santiago becomes disoriented from the news and starts to run home, with Pablo and Pedro giving chase along the way.
+His mother, who is finally told while at home, believes he is inside the house and bars the front door, thinking she is protecting him.
+Santiago arrives to now-locked door and is repeatedly stabbed as he tries in vain to open it.
+He does not die immediately in the attack and, carrying his exposed entrails in his hands, manages to stagger to the unlocked back door of his home before collapsing dead in the kitchen.
+An improvised, poorly-executed autopsy performed by the priest determines that Santiago was stabbed over twenty times total with seven fatal wounds.

 After the murder, the Vicario family leaves town due to the scandal and disgrace surrounding the events of Ángela's wedding and Santiago's murder.
 Bayardo San Román leaves town as well; his family comes by boat and picks him up.
 The Vicario twins spend three years in prison awaiting trial but are acquitted in court, after which Pablo marries his fiancée and Pedro leaves for the armed forces.

 Only after Bayardo rejects Ángela does she fall in love with him.
 After she moves away from the town with her family, Ángela becomes devoted to her embroidery and writes him a letter each week for seventeen years.
 At the end of seventeen years, Bayardo returns to her, carrying all of her letters in bundles, all unopened.